nus-cs2113-AY2425S1/ip/docs/README.md

   - X = task is marked as **done**.
   - (blank) = task is marked as **not done**.

+## Getting Help

+Format: `help`

+Lists out all the available commands and describes their usage

 ## Adding Todos

 Format: `todo TASK_NAME`